thirtysixpw/pblocks/README.md

 Modular status bar for dwm and other wm's written in POSIX shell.

+## Installation

+A makefile is provided to make install and removal easy.
+Run `make install` *(as root if needed)*, `make uninstall` to remove.

-## Modifying blocks
+## Configuration

-The statusbar is made from text output from commandline programs.
-Blocks are added and removed by editing the config.h file.
+The status bar is made from text output from command line programs.

-## My config
+For detailed usage see manpage with `man pblocks`.

 I have pblocks run preexisting scripts
 [from my dotfiles repo](https://github.com/thirtysixpw/dotfiles/tree/master/.local/bin/statusbar).
-So if you want to use my config, download those and put them in your `$PATH`.
+So if you want to use [my config](pblocksrc), download those and put them in your `$PATH`.
 I do this to avoid redundancy in my setup, because I use the same scripts in all of my statusbars.